nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_GAMES.md

 * You should be able to itemize the View methods needed to handle requests for getting all resources, single resources, creating resources, updating resources, and deleting resources.
 * You should be able to identify the ORM method used to get a single item from a table.
 * You should be able to identify the ORM method used to get all items from a table.
-* You should be able to identify the ORM method used to get all items from a table.
 * You should be able to explain the effect of the `depth` statement when used in a Serializer.

 ## Learning Resources